GreptimeTeam/greptimedb/docs/rfcs/2023-01-03-procedure-framework.md

 ```
 Sample paths:

-/procedures/{PROCEDURE_ID}-000001.json
+/procedures/{PROCEDURE_ID}-000001.step
-/procedures/{PROCEDURE_ID}-000002.json
+/procedures/{PROCEDURE_ID}-000002.step
 /procedures/{PROCEDURE_ID}-000003.commit
 ```

 `ProcedureStore` behaves like a WAL.
-Before performing each step, the procedure can store its current state in the ProcedureStore.
-The `000001` in the path is the number of the step.
-After the procedure is done, the framework should put a `.commit` file to indicate the procedure is finished (committed).
+Before performing each step, the framework can write the procedure's current state to the ProcedureStore, which stores the state in the `.step` file.
+The `000001` in the path is a monotonic increasing sequence of the step.
+After the procedure is done, the framework puts a `.commit` file to indicate the procedure is finished (committed).

 The framework can remove the procedure's files once the procedure is done, but it needs to leave the `.commit` as the last file to remove in case of failure during removal.